nroutasuo/level13/README.md

 * Items, equipment and environmental hazards
 * Technologies that slowly unlock new aspects of the game

-Main features still missing: story and rp-elements, gods, ending.
+Main features still missing: story and role-playing elements, gods, the ending.

 ## Code Overview